joeqiwx/CodeTest--BundlesCalculator/README.md

 * Lombok
 * Picocli

 ### This is the Picocli based Command line interface.
-It supports the blew functions:
+It supports the below functions:

 * Calculate the total amount by input sigle line args in shell
 * Calculate the total amount by input multiple lines args by file